shaharelys/PlantDeseaseClassification/README.md

 - PyTorch (1.5.0 or later)
 - Torchvision (0.6.0 or later)
 - Numpy (1.18.5 or later)
+- PIL (7.1.2 or later)

+Please note that the training process is resource-intensive.
+Using a free GPU on Google Colab, it takes a significant amount of time and utilizes about 90% of the available GPU RAM.
+It is recommended to use a more powerful GPU for faster training.

 ## Dataset

-The model is trained and validated on the PlantVillage Dataset, which includes colored images of healthy and diseased leaves from a variety of plant species.
+The model is trained and validated on the [PlantVillage Dataset](https://github.com/spMohanty/PlantVillage-Dataset/), which includes [colored images](https://github.com/spMohanty/PlantVillage-Dataset/tree/master/raw/color) of healthy and diseased leaves from a variety of plant species.
 The `data_plant_type_consolidation.py` script is used to prepare this dataset for the training of the plant classifier neural network.

-Currently, our model supports the following plants:
+Our model supports the following plants found in PlantVillage:

 - Apple
 - Blueberry